 Writing weekly emails is a lot of fun, but it’s life and death if you skip one email.

 I’m totally guilty for not doing this at the moment and I’m trying to get my act together.

 Once you have a few blog posts scheduled, it’s time to roll up those sleeves and write those weekly newsletters!

 I use Convertkit and I am uber happy that I made the switch from Mailchimp to Convertkit.
-All my forms are made with Convertkit and I’ve been able to double my email subscribers every month after making the switch.
+All my forms are made with Convertkit and I’ve been able to double my email subscribers and earn $600 each month thanks to implementing sales funnels after making the switch.

 Getting organized in style!